Seven Summits: History

 In 1956, William D. Hackett (1918–1999), an American mountaineer, reached the top of five continents.
 He climbed Denali (then known as Mount McKinley) (1947), Aconcagua (1949), Kilimanjaro (1950), Kosciuszko (1956) and Mont Blanc (1956).
-In that time, Mont Blanc was considered to be the highest mountain of the European continent.
+At that time, Mont Blanc was considered to be the highest mountain of the European continent.
 Hackett made an attempt to climb Mount Vinson and obtained a permit for Mount Everest in 1960, but due to several circumstances (frostbite, lack of funds, etc.), he never made it to more than five summits.

 In 1970, the Japanese mountaineer and adventurer Naomi Uemura (1941-1984) was the first person to reach five of the Seven Summits including Mount Everest.
 He climbed Mont Blanc (1966), Kilimanjaro (1966), Aconcagua (1968), Mount Everest (1970 solo) and Denali (1970 solo).
 After the first solo trip to the North Pole (1978), he planned to go on his own to Antarctica to climb Mount Vinson.
 In preparation for the Antarctica expedition, he did a solo winter ascent of Denali (1984).
 On the descent he disappeared in a winter storm.

-In 1978, the Italian mountaineer Reinhold Messner was the first person to reach six of the Seven Summits (1971 Puncak Jaya, 1974 Aconcagua, 1976 Mount McKinley (now Denali), 1978 Kilimanjaro, 1978 Mount Everest).
+In 1978, the Italian mountaineer Reinhold Messner was the first person to reach six of the Seven Summits (1971 Puncak Jaya, 1974 Aconcagua, 1976 Denali (Mount McKinley), 1978 Kilimanjaro, 1978 Mount Everest).
 For Messner, Carstensz Pyramid (Puncak Jaya) was the highest peak in Australia (Messner list), but in 1983, he climbed Mount Kosciuszko to also satisfy the other geographic definition of Australia.
-In the same year, Messner climbed Mount Elbrus and declared that it was the true highest peak of Europe.
+In the same year, Messner climbed Mount Elbrus and declared that it was the true highest peak in Europe.
 This definition was quickly accepted by others in the mountaineering community.
 Finally in 1986, he climbed Mount Vinson.
 At that time, he was only the fifth person to reach the Seven Summits.In 1985, Richard Bass, a businessman and amateur mountaineer, was the first man to climb all Seven Summits.
 In only one year, 1983, he climbed six peaks: Aconcagua, Denali, Kilimanjaro, Mount Elbrus, Mount Vinson and Mount Kosciuszko.
 All of these climbs he did together with his companion Frank Wells and different mountain guides.
 Beginning in 1983, Bass and Wells made various guided attempts to climb Mount Everest, the highest and most difficult peak in the list.
 On 30 April 1985, Bass reached the summit of Mount Everest in a party without Wells, guided by the American professional mountaineer David Breashears.
 He then co-authored the book Seven Summits, which covered the undertaking.
 Later in 1985, American mountaineer Gerry Roach became the second person to climb the Seven Summits.